dkoprowski/dkoprowski/README.md

-# Hello 👋, I'm Daniel
+# Hello there 👋

 [![X (formerly Twitter) Follow](https://img.shields.io/twitter/follow/Koprowski_it)](https://twitter.com/Koprowski_it/)

+I'm Daniel, a software engineer passionate about enhancing how we interact with technology.

-I'm on a mission to make our world better by sharing knowledge.
-That is why I created a programming and productivity blog which is my technological playground.
-Also, I use Twitter for a similar reason.
+Driven by a mission to make our world better by sharing knowledge, I launched this blog focused on programming and productivity.

-Since 2015, I work professionally with user interfaces.
-I have experience with app interaction through a wide range of channels.
-Like mouse-clicking, screen touch, Kinect sensor, virtual reality controllers, and gamepads.

-In my free time, I like to cook, hike, play badminton, and dream big.
+Since 2015, I've been coding the bridge between design and functionality, turning visions into interactive experiences and exploring the many ways people interact with apps.
+Whether through a click, a touch, motion sensing with Kinect, diving into VR, or using gamepads.

+I love making technology more accessible and engaging for everyone.
+To me, the magic lies in turning great designs into real, usable products that people love.

+Beyond technology, my interests include cooking, hiking, playing badminton, and tackling various DIY projects.
+My blogs, [Koprowski.it](https://www.koprowski.it/) and [Progractivity](https://www.progractivity.com/), are places where I blend my professional insights with personal passions, aiming to share knowledge that not only informs but also inspires.

 ---